 - My favorite way to enjoy ceviche is topped with some Valentina hot sauce.
 The acidity of the hot sauce takes the flavor to a whole other level of deliciousness.

-- Be sure you are using either limes or lemons to cure the shrimp as those are much more acidic than other types of citruses.
+- Use either limes or lemons to cure the shrimp as those are much more acidic than other types of citruses.

-- Easily double or triple the recipe to serve at parties or gatherings.
+- Double or triple the recipe to serve at parties or gatherings.

 Recipe